Drinfeld J Presentation of Twisted Yangians: Twisted Yangians as quantized Lie coideals

-In the case when $\fh$ has a central element, the one dimensional representation of $\fh$ has a free parameter $c\in\CC$.
-This parameter corresponds to the free boundary parameter of a quantum integrable model with a twisted Yangian as the underlying symmetry algebra.
-For Lie algebras of type $A$, this parameter also appears in the solutions of the boundary intertwining equation leading to a one-parameter family of the boundary $S$-matrices satisfying the reflection equation \cite{AACDFR04}.
+In the case when $\fg^\theta$ is reductive, the one-dimensional representation of $\fg^\theta$ is parametrized by the free parameter $c\in\CC$.
+This parameter corresponds to the free boundary parameter of a~quantum integrable model with a twisted Yangian as the underlying symmetry algebra.
+For Lie algebras of type $A$, this parameter also appears in the solutions of the boundary intertwining equation leading to a one-parameter family of the boundary $S$-matrices satisfying the ref\/lection equation~\cite{AACDFR04}.
+Similar results can also be deduced for types B, C and D.